ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_doc/v2-clinical-beacons.md

 ### "Clinical Beacon" - Semantics & Logical Scope

-In the original Beacon roadmap definitions, "clinical Beacon" (lower case) described a set of use cases instead of a specific [Beacon flavour](/roadmap/beacon-flavours.html):
+In the original Beacon roadmap definitions, "clinical Beacon" (lower case) described a set of use cases instead of a specific [Beacon flavour](/roadmap/beacon-flavours.html).

 <!--more-->

-- any Beacon which contains non-aggregate data (variants and metadata)
-- has the potential of data exposure through standard security breaches
-- additional security risk through non-aggregate responses, where implemented

-However, "Clinical Beacons" can also be instances of "Evidence" or "Data" Beacons as described in the roadmap - that is, *any Beacon providing information about variants or about their instances, useful in a clinical context*.
+Besides non-aggregate variant Beacons (where i.e. matched variant instances _in principle_ could be connected with the samples they were derived from), "Clinical Beacons" can also be instances of "Evidence" or "Data" Beacons as described in the roadmap - that is, *any Beacon providing information about variants or about their instances, useful in a clinical context*.